maxCodeVector/OS_project_2/README.md

 ### Before start:
 1. change --qumu to --bocus,

-2. process_wait() and system call write need to implement first, unless nothing output. (can use semaphore)
+2. process_wait() and system call write need to implement first, unless nothing output. (can use semaphore), now its busy waitting.
+It needs more smart implement later especially for syscall `wait()`.

-3. Can change compile optimized model to O0 for more convenient test
+3. Can change compile optimized model to O0 for more convenient debug.

 ### Start: